 8. Bring a water bottle if you can

 Lineups for drinks and food are always off the chain at events with such a big crowd.
-The city’s buildings are equipped with water fountains which may make for easier access to a drink when you need it
+There will be water stations all over the park to refill your water bottles any time you need.

 9. Don’t wait until you’re famished to get in line for food